longisland/multiplayer-rock-paper-scissors-dev/README.md

 git push origin feature/your-feature-name
 ```

-4. Create a Pull Request on GitHub targeting the feature/fix-match-betting branch.
+4. Create a Pull Request on GitHub targeting the main branch.

+Note:
-Note: All new features should be based on the feature/fix-match-betting branch as it contains the latest project structure and betting system improvements.
+- All new features should be based on the main branch
+- Ensure your changes maintain data persistence with external volumes
+- Test your changes with both new and existing databases

 ## License